EnCiv/undebate-ssp/README.md

 With the server runing you can browse to `localhost:3011/qa/ccwrapper` and see a candidate conversation.
 And you can visit `localhost:3011/qa/ccwrapper-recorder' and be a participant.

-# Prettier

-## If you don't already have [prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for VSC installed, go [here](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and click **Install**.

-Prettier makes some spacing and the use of quotes and a few other things consistent across the project.
-It's really handy when using Visual Studio Code (see below) to be able to just save the file and have the indenting and formatting automatically fixed up.
-This can help find problems sometimes, and save some of the tedium.

-This repo has a .vscode/settings.json file with the basic configuation for using prettier setup for this workspace.
-It will not override the configuration for other workspaces.
-If you are not using VSC, prettier will also be run on the changed files before you commit, but see if prettier is available for your editor and post instuctions here.

-# ESLint

-## If you don't already have [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for VSC installed, go [here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and click **Install**.

-This project is using ESLint to help prevent bugs.
-This works really well within the Visual Studio Code environment where it higlights the issues, and can auto fix some of them.

-There is no requirement to resolve lint issues, and many that are more preference than bug related have been turned off.
-If there are rules that we should turn off, or add - its worth discussing.
-The goal is not to enforce a particular coding style to make it "easier to read", many people work on this project who are experienced with different coding styles.
-The goal is to prevent bugs.
-The best coding style is the working code style.

-One burden is that if we create new input components, we need to push them to the array in .eslintrc.js/module.exports.rules[jsx-a11y/label-has-associated-control][1].controlComponents

 # See the Github **[Issues](https://github.com/EnCiv/undebate-ssp/issues)** for tasks that need doing

 -   We are creating React components based on UI design in [figma](https://www.figma.com/proto/IQKPx02pkBErpmhQoECoq9/Undebate?node-id=123%3A1694&scaling=min-zoom&page-id=102%3A2&starting-point-node-id=123%3A1694)